 For Loren, the obvious would be Felix.
 Whether she wanted to admit it or not, she loved him, but she was also afraid of him.

 Kate points out that this type of relationship can be repeated, ‘because we think that somehow the ending will be different than before.
 Yet, each time we try, it somehow ends worse than before.‘

 She also writes: ‘There may be emotional, mental or even physical abuse or manipulation—most likely there will be high levels of drama.
 This is exactly what keeps us addicted to this storyline because it’s the emotional rollercoaster of extreme highs and lows and like a junkie trying to get a fix, we stick through the lows with the expectation of the high.‘

-Uh, well… I’m not gonna say much about that because, um, [cough: Graham].
-Ahem.
+Uh, well… I’m not gonna say much about that because, um, ahem.
 Moving on!

 ‘And the third is the love we never see coming.
 The one that usually looks all wrong for us and that destroys any lingering ideals we clung to about what love is supposed to be.
 This is the love that comes so easy it doesn’t seem possible.
 It’s the kind where the connection can’t be explained and knocks us off our feet because we never planned for it.

 This is the love where we come together with someone and it just fits—there aren’t any ideal expectations about how each person should be acting, nor is there pressure to become someone other than we are.’